PX4/PX4-user_guide/en/middleware/uxrce_dds.md

 While most releases should support a very similar set of messages, to be certain you would need to check the yaml file for your particular release.
 <!-- Jublish the set we use?: https://github.com/PX4/px4_msgs/issues/22 -->

-Note that ROS 2/DDS needs to have the _same_ message definitions that were used to create the XRCE-DDS client module in the PX4 Firmware in order to interpret the messages.
+Note that ROS 2/DDS needs to have the _same_ message definitions that were used to create the uXRCE-DDS client module in the PX4 Firmware in order to interpret the messages.
 The message definitions are stored in the ROS 2 interface package [PX4/px4_msgs](https://github.com/PX4/px4_msgs), and they are automatically synchronized by CI on the `main` and release branches.
 Note that all the messages from PX4 source code are present in the repository, but only those listed in `dds_topics.yaml` will be available as ROS 2 topics.
 Therefore,